Sakura Watch, April 17, 2017 - surprise! Cherry blossoms bloom begins this weekend

-Normally as past predictions and observations have shown, moving from stages 3 & 4 into stage 5 and finally bloom usually require 16-21 days.
-This is the window of opportunity for the weather to co-operate with stable spring temperatures and key blends of rain and sunshine.
+Usually, as past predictions and observations have shown, moving from stages 3 & 4 into stage 5 and finally bloom traditionally require 16-21 days.
+This is the window of opportunity for the weather to co-operate with stable spring temperatures and essential blends of rain and sunshine.
 Last year extreme weather stalled the trees for so long they went to leaf.
 This year it seems the opposite bouts of above seasonal temperatures have turned the tables again.

 What will bloom first?
 Where should I look?